 This can be a delicate process and when a child feels rushed and pressured, it can increase their resistance, sending them back to square one to regain the security that they’ll be supported without pressure.

 What helps children adjust to an early childhood environment?

 It can work best when the teacher teams up with the parent, working together to help the nervous child to build bonds and find their solid ground.
 It’s easy for a parent to be intimidated into going along with a settling in process, or lack thereof, that doesn’t feel comfortable to them.
 Most parents have some lingering authority issues from their childhood years in school and can struggle to speak up to represent their child’s best interests, yet it’s our job as parents to advocate for our children and to help the teacher in their often challenging role of helping the child integrate.
 For more specific advice on this topic read Helping children adapt to a new early childhood environment.

-Our primary role as parents and caregivers, I believe, is to foster and maintain the warm connection and open lines of communication.
 Our influence in supporting our child’s development of emotional and social skills depends largely on the quality of the connection and how well the communication is working.
+Our primary role as parents and caregivers is to maintain the warm connection and open lines of communication.

 Interesting research by Dr James Coan, a Professor of Clinical Psychology at Yale University used MRI brain imaging to measure the brain activity of people experiencing mild electric shock!
 They compared how well the brain regulated and alleviated distress when the person’s hand was held by a stranger compared to holding the hand of their loved one.
 And as you’ve probably guessed, holding the hand of a loved one greatly reduced their stress in most cases.
 Further research has taken this a step further and compared the brain activity and stress levels when the person undergoing the stressor and holding the hand of their loved one was feeling well connected with them, compared to those who felt less connected or secure with their partner.
 And understandably, they gained more comfort from their partner when the connection was strong.